Jhern570/CS120B_Final_Project/README.md

 Special Considerations:
 The Steinhart-Hart equation and its constants is what helps us obtain the temperature.
 Without it, we will only be getting a ADC value from the KY-013 sensor.

+Source File Description:
+● main.c – This file contains all the finite state machines that make the system work.
+● temperature.h – Header file with functions to convert temperature analog sensor input either to Celsius or Fahrenheit.
+Steinhart-Hart function and its constants to convert ky013 analog input into Kelvin obtained from https://arduinomodules.info/ky-013-analogtemperature-sensor-module/
+● temp_display.h – Header file with void functions to visualize temperature either in Fahrenheit or Celsius.
+● io.h – Header file for LCD display.
+Code obtained from URC CS120B course ● io.c – For LCD display.
+Code obtained from URC CS120B course
+● Timer.h – Header file for time control.
+Code obtained from URC CS120B course